-Pend Oreille Country is located in North Eastern Washington, on the boarder of Northern Idaho and Canada, with Newport, Washington being the County seat.
+Pend Oreille Country is located in Northeastern Washington, on the border of Northern Idaho and Canada, with Newport, Washington being the County seat.
 We are just miles from major cities such as Spokane, Washington and Coeur d’Alene, Idaho.
-We offer rural living, fantastic recreational opportunities, and beautiful scenery!
-In short, Pend Oreille County is a great place to live, work, and play.
+We offer rural living, fantastic recreational opportunities, and beautiful scenery.

 - Associate degree in an engineering or surveying related field.
 Substitution may be made in any combination of experience, education, or training, on a month-to-month basis, which would provide the level of knowledge and ability required.